How to Remove Black Beard Algae from Your Aquarium?

 Disclosure: I may earn a commission when you purchase through my affiliate links.
 As an Amazon Associate I earn from qualifying purchases. – read more

 Black beard algae, also known as black brush algae (BBA) is a very common algae type, which is present in most of planted aquariums.
 It is one of the hardiest algae types out there.
-It is very hard to kill, and there are very few fish, which will consume it.
+And it is very hard to kill, and there are very few fish, which will consume it.

 It is easy to identify: it is black, reddish, grayish color and has grows in a beard or brush shape on the leaves of slow growing plants, rocks or other aquarium decoration.